 - [Entry]726 – Philip Lea. c.1696

 A fifth example of the Hydrographia Universalis was discovered by the author in the Admiralty Library, Portsmouth (Vg3).
 Although this example includes four unrecorded charts of America we can date it to c.1702 from the events depicted.
 Therefore it is likely they were all issued after 1700.
 Amongst the new charts is one entitled ‘A New Map of the Harbour of Charles Town’ derived from the John Thornton and Robert Morden c.1695 map of South Carolina.
 The remainder illustrate Port Royal, St. John’s Bay recording the attack of Governor James Moore on the town of St. Augustine in 1702 and finally Ocacock Inlet which notes ‘John Lawson delineavit Aug 22d.
 1700’’[sic].
 Further research needs to be undertaken on the latter as it appears Lawson only reached Charleston from London on 15 August that year.
 From Burden, Philip: UPDATE TO ‘THE MAPPING OF NORTH AMERICA’ Volumes I and II (Entry 726 is found on p29 of the January 2018 version of the pdf).
 Burden mistakenly transcribed the “Ocacock Inlet” date; it is actually Aug 22d.
 1709.
-Therefore, the Admiralty Library’s copy of Hydrographia Universalis was issued no earlier than 1709.
+Therefore, the Admiralty Library’s copy of Hydrographia Universalis was likely not issued before 1709.